 I personally hate when I see top athletes say stuff like, “I don’t do [sport X] to look good, I do this to perform well.”
 That’s nice, I guess.
 But who wants to be strong and/or fit and not look like they work out at all?

 Let’s face it, if you aren’t at the top of your sport, or are doing CrossFit/lifting/training for life, looking good naked or having a nice beach body can be a legit priority.

 Performing well and looking good don’t have to be mutually exclusive.

 Will you look like a bodybuilder if you add in bodybuilding work?
 No. Those people have an incredible amount of discipline with nutrition and train just as bodybuilders for years to look a certain way.

 What adding that stuff in will do, assuming your nutrition isn’t total garbage, is make you look better.
-You’ll get definition in places you didn’t have, add muscle size and probably gain confidence.
+You’ll get definition in places you didn’t have, add muscle size and probably gain conheafidence.